Syed Ameer Ali: Political career

-After moving to London, where he stayed between 1869 and 1873, he joined the Inner Temple (professional associations for barristers and judges) and made contacts with some people of London.
+After moving to London, where he stayed between 1869 and 1873, he joined the Inner Temple (one of four professional associations for barristers and judges) and made contacts with some people of London.
 He absorbed the influence of contemporary liberalism.
 He had contacts with almost all the administrators concerned with India and with leading English liberals such as John Bright and the Fawcetts, Henry (1831–1898) and his wife, Millicent Fawcett (1847–1929.)

 Syed Ameer Ali resumed his legal practice at Calcutta High Court on his return to India in 1873.
 The year after, he was elected as a Fellow of Calcutta University as well as being appointed as a lecturer in Islamic Law at the Presidency College, Kolkata.
-In 1878, he was appointed as the member of the Bengal Legislative Council.
+In 1878, he was appointed as a member of the Bengal Legislative Council.
 He revisited England in 1880 for one year.

-He became a professor of law in Calcutta University in 1881.
+He became a professor of law at Calcutta University in 1881.
 In 1883, he was nominated to the membership of the Governor General Council.
-In 1890 he was made a judge in the Calcutta High Court.
-Earlier he had founded the political organisation, Central National Muhammedan Association, in Calcutta in 1877.
-This association later spread nationwide with 34 branches from Madras to Karachi.
+In 1890, he was made a judge in the Calcutta High Court.
+Earlier he had founded the political organization, Central National Muhammedan Association, in Calcutta in 1877.
+This association later spread nationwide, with 34 branches from Madras to Karachi.
 This made him the first Muslim leader to put into practice the need for such an organisation due to the belief that efforts directed through an organisation would be more effective than those originating from an individual leader.
-The Association played an important role in the modernisation of Muslims and in arousing their political consciousness.
-He was associated with it for over 25 years, and worked for the political advancement of the Muslims.
-Syed Amir Ali became the second Indian to hold the post of law member of the government of India, assuming the position after Satyendra P. Sinha resigned in November 1910.
+The Association played an important role in the modernization of Muslims and in arousing their political consciousness.
+He was associated with it for over 25 years and worked for the political advancement of the Muslims.